AyomideKayode/SickleSmart/README.md

 - Footer section was done and full page is responsive for mobile and tablets.
 - Wrote JS for toggle desktop and mobile menu
 - Changed necessary images for a more visually appealing sight.

+29-04-2024

+Working on the backend with Flask, a lot of restructuring is being done and also some necessary installations to help with user authentication, databases and alladat.

+`pip install flask`

+`pip install flask-login`

+`pip install flask-sqlalchemy`